ht0324/ht0324.github.io/_posts/2025-01-31-Link-Archive-Jan-2025.md

 **[DeepSeek and Export Controls - Dario Amodei](https://darioamodei.com/on-deepseek-and-export-controls?s=09)**

 *   It's pretty interesting to see Amodei's reaction to this, and I think he's right.
-If you're on the American side, the most logical thing to do is to clamp down on AI exports—specifically, chip exports.
+If you're on the American side, the most logical thing to do is to clamp down on AI exports - specifically, chip exports.
 But the thing is, those chip exports... the Biden administration didn't constrain the chips on the bandwidth side, so that's why DeepSeek had a workaround utilizing maximum bandwidth.
 But if they clamp down on both bandwidth and compute, I'm not sure that would be the fundamental solution to this arms race.

 ---
 <br />
 That’s it for January!
-I’m excited to keep exploring and sharing more in the months ahead—hope you found something thought-provoking here.
+I’m excited to keep exploring and sharing more in the months ahead - hope you found something thought-provoking here.